You won’t believe how different homemade nacho chips taste from the store bought kind! There’s truly nothing like them.

 - Lime juice for lime zest.
 Sometimes you may not have fresh limes on hand but you may have one of those bottles of lime juice in the fridge.
 Happens to me all the time!
 If you want to give your homemade tortilla chips the essence of lime without the zest, grab an empty spray bottle and fill it with lime juice.
 Give the hot chips a spritz of lime juice and follow with a sprinkle of salt.

-- Other spices & flavors.
+- Other spices and flavors.
 While the chips are still hot, try lightly sprinkling a little chili powder, garlic powder or even cumin over them for a fun flavor twist.

 Besides standing at the kitchen counter eating these fresh tortilla chips hot out of the pan, here are some of my favorite ways to enjoy them:

-- Dip them into your favorite homemade salsa, guacamole or queso dip
+- Serve them with your favorite dips like salsa, guacamole or queso dip

 - Use them as a delicious base for homemade nachos